DA won’t pursue felony charge against police union president

 Gary Hargis, 47, was suspended from his job as a Henderson police officer as the department investigated whether he struck a motorcyclist in October.

-The Clark County district attorney’s office has declined pursue a felony hit-and-run charge against outgoing Henderson police union president Gary Hargis.
+The Clark County district attorney’s office has declined to pursue a felony hit-and-run charge against outgoing Henderson police union President Gary Hargis.

 Hargis, 47, was suspended from his job as a Henderson police officer as the department investigated whether he struck a motorcyclist while driving a Jeep Grand Cherokee on Oct.
 13 just after midnight near the intersection of Greenway Road and Van Wagenen Street.